 It's important to carefully consider the risks associated with the purchase of an annuity as well.

 - Distributions are taxed as ordinary income, not capital gains.
 Investment growth might be tax-deferred.
 However, payments get added to your ordinary income.
-Not only does that mean the tax rate is often higher (for tax year 2019, the IRS’ top income tax rate is 37% versus 20% for capital gains).
+Not only does that mean the tax rate is often higher (for tax year 2022, the IRS’ top income tax rate is 37% versus 20% for capital gains)3.
 In addition, the payments could push you into a higher tax bracket.

 - You’ll pay to take your money out before your contract is up.
 The annuity issuer counts on having your principal for the term of the annuity.
 Their return commitment is based on being able to invest that money during that time.
 The penalty, called a surrender charge, discourages you from withdrawing your principal early and also helps the issuer recoup returns you received that they won’t have the chance to earn on your investment.
-The earlier into the contract term you withdraw principal, the higher the surrender charge will be; it could reach as high as 20%.
+The earlier into the contract term you withdraw principal, the higher the surrender charge will be.

 - The annuity issuer’s stability can be a risk—so pick carefully in most situations.
 You’ll only receive the income you’re planning for while the company remains in business to pay it.

 - Commission costs can be a consideration.
 Annuities are known for having higher commission charges.
-That’s why it’s important to work with a Financial Advisor you trust—and ask questions about why an annuity may be recommended for your best interest.
+That’s why it’s important to work with a Financial Advisor you trust—and ask questions about why your advisor believes an annuity is right for you.

-However, annuities are not suitable for everyone.
+- Annuities may not be the best option for everyone.
 Some investors may have sizable portfolios, or are collecting a monthly check from a defined benefit plan, pension, or Social Security.
-In this case, an annuity may not be a necessary component of your income plan, as this client may have sufficient income sources to feel comfortable about their income in retirement.
+In this case, an annuity may not be a necessary component of your income plan, as you may have sufficient income sources to feel comfortable about your income in retirement.

 Depending on your financial needs and personal preferences, you may opt to engage in a brokerage relationship, an advisory relationship or a combination of both.
 Each time you open an account, we will make recommendations on which type of relationship is in your best interest based on the information you provide when you complete or update your client profile.